logoPROFESSIONAL VERSION

 • Surgery

 Surgery is necessary to correct the uroperitoneal defect and, in uncomplicated cases, is very successful.
-The foal should be stabilized with IV fluids and by draining the urine from the peritoneal space when needed to correct electrolyte abnormalities, fluid deficits, and pressure on the diaphragm before surgery.
-Potassium >6 mEq/L should be lowered preoperatively by either 500 mL of isotonic sodium bicarbonate plus 10% dextrose given over 30–40 minutes, or sodium bicarbonate administration alone.
+The foal should be stabilized with IV fluids and by having the urine drained from the peritoneal space when needed to correct electrolyte abnormalities, fluid deficits, and pressure on the diaphragm before surgery.
+In the author's clinical experience, potassium > 6 mEq/L should be lowered preoperatively by either 500 mL of isotonic sodium bicarbonate plus 10% dextrose given over 30–40 minutes, or sodium bicarbonate administration alone.
 All of these treatments help drive potassium into cells.
-If the potassium is >8 mEq/L or the above treatments are unsuccessful, administration of insulin at 0.1–0.2 U/kg per hour, IV, in 5% dextrose and saline and/or peritoneal fluid drainage can be considered.
+If the potassium concentration is > 8 mEq/L or if the above treatments are unsuccessful, administration of regular insulin at 0.1–0.2 U/kg/h, IV, in 5% dextrose and saline solution (0.9% NaCl) and/or peritoneal fluid drainage should be considered.

 Key Points